mobtimeapp/mobtime-intellij-plugin/README.md

 <!-- Plugin description -->
 Implements the mob timer from https://mobti.me/ inside a window in IntelliJ IDEs.
-Strcuture your mob programming without ever leaving the IDE!
+Structure your mob programming without ever leaving the IDE!

 <img src="./assets/plugin1.png"/>